 Following the overview on SUMP and appraisal methods, the final section of the deliverable provides a description of the status of spatial and transport strategies and SUMPs of the six HARMONY areas: Rotterdam, Oxfordshire county, Turin, Athens, Trikala and Upper Silesian-Zaglebe.
-The picture resulting from the analysis of the involved metropolitan areas is quite heterogeneous: in some cases a SUMP has been developed and it is planned to be updated or integrated with action programmes for specific aspects, in other cases it is under definition for the first time, while in some others similar planning documents (sharing most of the basic principles) are being developed.
-In the document, for each case study first a description of each metropolitan area is provided, then an overview of the status of urban planning is reported, and finally the focus is on the key elements of the SUMP or the similar planning document (depending case by case on the development stage).
+The picture resulting from the analysis of the involved metropolitan areas is quite heterogeneous: in some case a SUMP has been developed and it is planned to be updated or integrated with action programmes for specific aspects, in other cases it is under definition for the first time, while in some others similar planning documents (sharing most of the basic principles) are being developed.
+For each case study the document provides a description of the metropolitan area, an overview of the status of urban planning and finally focuses on the key elements of the SUMP or the similar planning document (depending case by case on the respective development stage).